Remscar/dOrg-Activation/README.md

-# dOrg-Activation
+# Virtual (Game) Items

-Activation Challenge Hack for dOrg (https://dorg.tech/)
+This is my activation challenge hack for dOrg (https://dorg.tech/)